What to Teach After Testing: 5 ELA Activities Students Love!

 Yes, you get to talk in class today!
-These Chit Chat Cards focus on reading literature, informational text, and speaking and listening standards by helping students lead purposeful discussions.
+These discussion cards focus on reading literature, informational text, and speaking and listening standards by helping students lead purposeful discussions.
 Best of all, there is no writing or grading involved!

 Your big kids will love the time they have to interact, share, and discuss text.
 See the full description here.